-The Commission on Audit (CoA) is requesting increased funding and personnel to investigate alleged corruption in multibillion-peso flood control projects.
+The Commission on Audit (CoA) is implementing reforms to strengthen transparency and accountability in response to anomalies in Department of Public Works and Highways (DPWH) flood control projects.

-CoA Chairman Gamaliel A. Cordoba highlighted a critical shortage of manpower due to budget cuts by the Department of Budget and Management, which resulted in the elimination of 963 positions.
+CoA is requesting increased funding and personnel to investigate these alleged corruption cases, highlighting a critical shortage of manpower due to budget cuts that resulted in the elimination of 963 positions.

 To enhance transparency and prevent corruption, CoA will require auditors to submit detailed declarations of economic interests beyond the usual statements of assets, liabilities, and net worth.